LucasVon0645/Master-Thesis--Project-ReadmitAI/README.md

 ## ✅ Requirements

-- Python 3.9+
+- Python >=3.10 and <3.11
 - Poetry
-- Access to the MIMIC-III or MIMIC-IV dataset
+- Access to the MIMIC-III dataset

 ---